mozmeao/platform-docs/docs/install.md

 !!! note
     This method assumes you have [Docker installed for your platform](https://www.docker.com/).
 If not please do that now or skip to the `Local Installation` section.

-This is the simplest way to get started developing for bedrock.
+This is the simplest way to get started developing.
 If you're on Linux or Mac (and possibly Windows 10 with the Linux subsystem) you can run a script that will pull our production and development docker images and start them:

     make clean run